 Because we do not have direct access to substances and causes but must “add them” to our experience of appearances, any understanding of experience that we might acquire depends upon the use of analogy: analogy is the subsumption of new, unknown phenomena under a concept that is “like” a relationship of subsumption of phenomena under a concept with which we are already familiar.
 For example, scientists will draw a conclusion about the presence of life on Mars not by direct and immediate observation of any “life substance” but on the basis that phenomena on Mars is compatible with (subsumable to) the notion of life.
 When it comes to determining judgments in which we already possess a concept for classifying the phenomena, we can easily miss the presence of an analogy.
 However, in the case of reflecting judgments with their goalless goal-orientedness, the dependence upon our capacity for analogical judgment is obvious.

-Not only must we necessarily employ analogies for understanding, but also the presupposition of analogy is order.
+Not only must we necessarily employ analogies for understanding, the presupposition of analogy is order.
 Phenomena are assumed to be so ordered that our efforts at analogy are justified.
-This is the crucial presupposition that drives our investigation of nature in general and of organic (“organized”) phenomena in particular.
+This is the crucial presupposition that drives our investigation of nature in general and of organic (“organized”) phenomena.
 Although we can neither prove nor disprove an “intelligent” design behind, for example, the life cycle of the liver fluke with its dependence upon two external hosts, our understanding of the life cycle requires us to assume that there is a design to it because the life cycle is more than the mere sum of its parts.
 No part of the cycle can cause the other parts much less are they “aware” in any sense of the interrelationship among the parts.
 This assumption of order/design, however, does not justify any speculation over the nature of a “designer” because such speculation takes us beyond the limits of our reason and would undermine our ability to understand phenomena much less to be moral agents in the world (see below).
 In other words, the analogy of design is a necessary presupposition for the understanding of natural phenomena, but the analogy functions as a heuristic strategy of reflecting judgment; by no means does it justify or permit the drawing of conclusions about any designer in itself.

 Aesthetic reflecting judgment with its goalless goal-orientedness, instructs humanity that it has higher capacities than the mere understanding of physical phenomena.
 This is the confirmation of our second thesis.
-It is not merely that reflecting judgment driven by the analogy of design is necessary for our investigating and understanding of physical phenomena, but also, this very capacity of reflecting judgment tells us something about humanity’s highest capacities — rather than telling us something about an “intelligent designer” or God.
+It is not merely that reflecting judgment driven by the analogy of design is necessary for our investigating and understanding of physical phenomena, but also, this very capacity of reflecting judgment tells us something about humanity’s highest capacities rather than about an “intelligent designer” or God.

 Design and Hypothetical Imperatives